Preferred gender pronoun: Legal issues and legal recognition

 In January 2025, the U.S. EEOC filed with courts to withdraw six of its own cases on behalf of workers alleging gender identity discrimination, after President Trump's Executive Order 14168 which states that it is the policy of the United States to recognize two sexes, male and female.
 The executive order specifically mentioned the April 2024 EEOC guidance on pronouns as one of the documents that should be taken down for promoting "gender ideology".
 On January 28, Acting Chair Andrea Lucas released a statement saying that this document was one of several that she could not revoke or modify because the majority of the Commission voted to keep the guidance as-is, and Lucas does not have the authority to override that decision.
 In the same statement, the EEOC noted that they removed an internal app that displayed the user's pronouns to others.

 In May 2025, the U.S. District Court for the Northern District of Texas struck down the April 2024 EEOC guidance on LGBTQ+ workplace protections, including gender ID pronouns.
 The court ruled that the EEOC guidance is inconsistent with Title VII of the 1964 Civil Rights Act and exceeded U.S. Supreme Court precedent.

+In January 2026, the U.S. Court of Appeals for the Fourth Circuit affirmed a lower court’s ruling and held that a Maryland school board's policy requiring staff to use transgender students' preferred names and pronouns did not violate a Christian teacher's First Amendment rights to free speech or religion.

+Feminist debate

+In Gender Hurts (2014), Sheila Jeffreys argues that using pronouns reflecting biological sex is important for feminists, as the feminine pronoun represents respect for cisgender women's historical subordination.
+She believes trans women can't hold this status, as they haven't experienced the same oppression, and using feminine pronouns for them masks their retained masculine privilege.
+In April 2015, radical feminist legal theorist Catharine A. MacKinnon responded, stating that Jeffreys' stance on pronouns is based on a nature-based moral view, which contradicts feminist achievements, especially from the political analysis of gender politics.